corpus-christi/corpus-christi/doc/i18n-commands.md

 1. the specified language code is invalid, or
-1. the command cannot deduce the language code from the given locale code.
+1. the command cannot deduce the language code from the given locale code while no language code is specified explicitly.

 ## Common options